Skip to content

 DSUR AI writing tool — annual safety reports without the assembly tax.

-Asthra is a DSUR AI writing tool that drafts ICH E2F-aligned Development Safety Update Reports from study-level safety data, exposure tabulations, the reference safety information, and the prior DSUR — with sentence-level provenance.
-Pharmacovigilance teams stay in Word, focused on signal evaluation instead of assembly.
+DSUR drafting is on Asthra's near-term roadmap.
+The same engine that drafts CSRs and PSURs today will draft ICH E2F-aligned Development Safety Update Reports from study-level safety data, exposure tabulations, the reference safety information, and the prior DSUR — with sentence-level provenance, so pharmacovigilance teams stay in Word and focus on signal evaluation instead of assembly.
+Below: what it will do, and how to get early access.

 DSUR §16 · benefit-risk